-Guided by the Principles of Environmental Justice and the Jemez Principles for Democratic Organizing, we are committed to working towards our vision of healthy communities with clean air every day, for everyone.
+Guided by the Principles of Environmental Justice and the Jemez Principles for Democratic Organizing, we are committed to working toward our vision of healthy communities with clean air every day, for everyone.

-Our staff come from a variety of backgrounds and work passionately every day towards furthering Air Alliance Houston’s mission.
+Our staff come from a variety of backgrounds and work passionately every day toward furthering Air Alliance Houston’s mission.

 Board of Directors